 |Vigorous-intensity||Jumping rope, running, and playing sports like basketball, hockey or tennis|

 The main difference between moderate- and vigorous-intensity exercises is the demand on the body.
 Vigorous activities force the body to work harder.
 The heart beats faster and breathing becomes more rapid, but energy is used up faster.

 An important point to remind your child is that there are many types of activities available.
-So if they are not interested in skateboarding, for example, there are many other activities to try, like:
+If they are not interested in skateboarding for example, there are many other activities to try, like:

 Before your child jumps into a new fitness routine, it is important that you work with your child's doctor.
 Being obese can put a strain on muscles and bones, possibly causing back pain and foot or ankle problems.
 The doctor can assess your child's overall health and recommend safe exercises.

 Another important piece to the puzzle is to focus on screen time.
-Screen time refers to how many hours per day your child spends in front of a screen—whether it be watching TV, using the computer, or playing video games.
+Screen time refers to how many hours per day your child spends in front of a screen—whether it be watching TV, playing video games, or using electronic devices.
 These are sedentary activities that contribute to obesity.
-The NHLBI recommends that screen time should be limited to less than two hours per day, which leaves more time for exercise.
+The NHLBI recommends that screen time should be limited to less than 2 hours per day, which leaves more time for exercise.
 You can further encourage your child to be active by planning family outings, like going on a hike, riding bikes, or playing flag football.
-That way, the whole family can become healthier.
+That way, the whole family can become healthier together.

 American Council on Exercise